 Hello!
 My name is Bella Worsham and I am studying as a Music (B.A) at the University of Central Florida as a percussionist.
-My goal eventually in the professional world is to either play in an orchestra or record music for movie soundtracks.
+My goal in the professional world is to educate the next generation of aspiring percussionists.

-I couldn’t imagine my life without percussion, and playing is therapeutic both mentally and physically.
-As an infant, I suffered from a stroke that negatively affected the moveability of the left side of my body.
-Specifically in the hands, my left hand’s dexterity (especially in the fingers) is very minimal.
-But since I started playing percussion, the strength and dexterity in that hand have continued to pass limits and grow even stronger.
+I couldn’t imagine my life without percussion, and playing is very therapeutic for me both mentally and physically.
+As an infant, I underwent a stroke that negatively affected the dexterity of the left side of my body.
+Specifically in the hands, my left hand’s dexterity (especially in the fingers) is minimal.
+But since I started playing percussion, my strength has continued to pass limits and grow even stronger.
 I find it so amazing that something as beautiful as music can help overcome challenges such as my own.

 Even though I didnt start playing percussion until high school, I’ve always had a love for musical instruments.
 As a military brat, I got the absolute pleasure of being able to live in Okinawa, Japan.
 There, I learned how to play the ukulele, and most notably the sanshin, an instrument native to the land.
 My love for musical instruments blossomed there, and eventually when I moved back to the United States, I knew I wanted to be a musician.

-Recently, I have been marching in the UCF Marching Knights on the Cymbal line and I am the principal percussionist for the UCF Concert Band ensemble.
+Recently, I have been marching in the UCF Marching Knights on the Cymbal line and I am the percussionist for the UCF Percussion and Steel Drum Ensemble.
 I look forward to what the future has in store for me!